EU CSRD Assurance

 CSRD (Corporate Sustainability Reporting Directive) came into force 1.1.2023, and became applicable 1.1.2024.
 CSRD will strengthen and standardize the rules for how companies in EU are required to disclose information on their impact on people and the planet.

-From FY 2025, large listed and unlisted copmanies and consolidated groups that meet at least to of the following criteria: more than 250 employees, balance sheet of 25 million euros, or more than 50 million euros in turnover.
+From FY 2025, large listed and private companies and consolidated groups that meet at least two of the following criteria: more than 250 employees, balance sheet of more than 25 million euros, or more than 50 million euros in turnover.

 To prepare for reporting in 2025: